Easysim Goes Global With US Dollar And Euro Pricing And Now Offers Verizon To Enable 5G

 Beating down data roaming costs around the world

-easySim provides low-cost travel data for 150 countries worldwide by eSIM, solving the problem of“rip-off roaming”, which can happen when your home mobile network charges extortionate amounts for using data abroad.
+easySim provides low-cost travel data for 150 countries worldwide by eSIM, solving the problem of“rip-off roaming”, which can happen when a traveler pays the standard tariff charged by their home network for using data abroad.
+These tariffs are often charged on a daily basis by country or continent visited and are generally significantly higher than the local rate, leading to the user suffering an uncomfortable "bill shock" on their return.

-This is a worldwide issue, so it is not surprising that the company has seen exceptional growth in the US and European markets as international travel rebounds.
-Consequently, all data bundles offered on are now priced in US dollars and euros as well as sterling, enabling transparent pricing and allowing more customers to benefit from the savings and convenience of an eSIM from easySim.
+This is a worldwide issue, which easySim addresses by offering customers a simple, low-cost alternative to using their home cellular data provider when traveling abroad.
+As international travel rebounds, easySim has seen strong growth in the US and European markets for its eSIM data plans.
+Consequently, all data bundles offered on the website at easysim are now priced in US dollars and euros as well as UK sterling, enabling transparent pricing and allowing more customers to benefit from the savings and convenience of eSIM functionality, found in the majority of iPhone and Android cell phones manufactured since 2018.

 "Almost immediately after launching easySim it became clear that there is worldwide demand for low-cost travel data delivered via eSIM.
 We serve a global market of anyone, anywhere, needing mobile connectivity when travelling abroad, so it made perfect sense to offer our data bundles in dollars and euros to enable customers to pay in their home currency.
 We're all about saving our customers time and money, so we're happy to eliminate the extra fees and hassle of currency exchange when they purchase online."